Palringo/test-data-bootstrap/scripts/group-generator/README.md

-#Generate Group subscribers
+# Generate Group subscribers #

-##Scope
+## Scope ##
 * This script is used to generate a configured number of subscribers and put them in a group.

-##Who should use it?
+## Who should use it? ##
 * This script is going to be used by QA to simulate a senario for groups with large number of memebers

-##How to use it?
+## How to use it? ##

-You should call a function "generateGroupsWithDetails" passing group name if needed.
+* You should call a function "generateGroupsWithDetails" passing group name if needed.

-#****CAUTION
+# :exclamation: CAUTION

-Please don't run it on production DB, it is only meant for Testing.
+:exclamation: Please don't run it on production DB, it is only meant for Testing.